HabitatFramework/UserGuide/interface/interface.rst

 	The default option for whether existing potential priority habitats (those added manually by a user) should be deleted following during a bulk update.
 If unchecked, any existing potential priority habitats will be retained.

 Delete Existing IHS Codes
 	The default option for whether existing IHS habitat and multiplex (matrix, formation, management and complex) codes should be deleted following a change to the habitat during a bulk update.
-If unchecked, any existing multiplex codes will be retained, and any not be compatible with the new IHS Habitat will appear as errors when displayed in the main interface.
+If checked, any existing multiplex codes will be deleted, otherwise they will be retained.

 Delete Existing Secondary Codes
 	The default option for whether existing secondary codes should be deleted following a change to the primary habitat during a bulk update.
-If unchecked, any existing secondary codes will be retained, and any not compatible with the new primary habitat will appear as errors when displayed in the main interface (see :ref:`options_updates` for more details).
+If checked, any existing secondary codes will be deleted, otherwise they will be retained and may not be compatible with the new primary habitat (see :ref:`options_updates` for more details).

 Create History Records
 	The default option for whether history records will be created when a bulk update is applied.